xealits/xealits.github.io/_posts/2025/2025-09-22-everything-is-possible-in-words.md

 > the page information will be stored into one of the page registers.

 Most of texts on MMU and Virtual Memory are just mushy and abstract like that.
-These two thing don't really go together: mushiness and abstraction.
+These two things don't really go together, mushiness and abstraction.

+## Device drivers

 A similar confusion can happen when talking about a device driver and a corresponding device.
 The driver manages the device.
-So, of course, it represents a lot of device's structures, register contents, pointers into DMA buffers, etc.
+Of course, it represents a lot of device's structures, register contents, pointers into DMA buffers, etc.
-It shows up in hish speed networking, when some text calls something a "hardware buffer".
+It shows up in high speed networking, when some text calls something a "hardware buffer".
 It could mean a buffer in the smart network card itself.
-But it actually may mean the DMA buffer on the CPU side, in the driver.
+But it actually may mean the DMA buffer on the CPU memory side, in the driver.
 The hardware (the network card) dumps its data via DMA into that buffer.
-So, it makes sense to call it the "hardware buffer", as opposed to other queues and buffers that the software system (like DPDK) manages to deliver all its features.
+So, it makes sense to call it the "hardware buffer", as opposed to other queues and buffers that the software system manages to provide all its features.

 The software works like a remote representation of the hardware device.
 So it is natural to confuse the two.

-It is a typical pattern in particle physics Data Acquisition systems, where devices sit in hard radiation environments, really remote from the DAQ software.
+This case is typical in particle physics Data Acquisition systems, where devices sit in hard radiation environments, really remote from the DAQ software.
 However, that brings up a caveat: a large distance between the software and the devices under control